7 must-sees in Maastricht according to local Maan

 • Local Moon outside at Agricultural Interest

-At A La Paco, a Spanish sandwich shop, you really feel like you are visiting owner Paco.
-It is one of Moon's favourite lunch spots.
+At A la Paco, a Spanish sandwich shop, you really feel like you are visiting owner Paco.
+It is one of Maan's favourite lunch spots.
 "You pay a good price for a tasty sandwich here.
-You can eat it there or take it to another place.
-At this small, nice place, people really work from the heart."
-You can find the atmospheric little restaurant on Bredestraat, adjacent to the Vrijthof, within walking distance of the Sphinx Quarter.
+You can eat it there or take it elsewhere.
+In this small, fine establishment, people really work from the heart."
+You can find the atmospheric restaurant on Bredestraat, adjacent to the Vrijthof, within walking distance of the Sphinx Quarter.

 • A La Paco Maastricht window with logo